annajomuhich/co-transcriptome/README.md

 ## Step 7b: clustertopGO.R

 Runs GO enrichment analysis on clusters.
 This uses a Fisher test to determine significant overrepresentation of particular GO terms within a network in comparison to the gene universe (i.e. GO terms of all the genes in the genome).
-Takes 1-2 hours for my dataset.
+Takes ~4 hours for my dataset.

 input:
 - all_clusters.csv (all detected networks for a given host & botrytis dataset)
 - host and botrytis annotation files

 output:
+- detailed GO enrichment results for all gene clusters:
-- hostcluster_topGO.csv
+    - host_clustertopGO_all.csv
-- bcincluster_topGO.csv
+    - bcin_clustertopGO_all.csv
+- clustertopGO_summary.csv (the top GO term for host and Botrytis for each network)

 ```
 sbatch sbatch_clustertopGO.sh \